Costs, Cancer, and Making Better Choices

 There’s more to life than economics.
 But this lesson from economics, that in deciding what we should do next, the past is irrelevant because we can’t change it, applies to all human choice.
 Taking it seriously can help us not only make better decisions, but also recognize that however good it feels, reacting with anger or frustration to unfortunate events doesn’t affect the one thing we can change—the future.
 Time’s arrow runs in only one direction.
 Thinking carefully about costs can help us live a better and happier life.

-*Steven Horwitz is the John H. Schnatter Distinguished Professor of Free Enterprise in the Department of Economics at Ball State University in Muncie, IN.
-He is also an Affiliated Senior Scholar at the Mercatus Center in Arlington, VA, and a Senior Fellow at the Fraser Institute of Canada.
+*Steven Horwitz was the John H. Schnatter Distinguished Professor of Free Enterprise in the Department of Economics at Ball State University in Muncie, IN.
+He was also an Affiliated Senior Scholar at the Mercatus Center in Arlington, VA, and a Senior Fellow at the Fraser Institute of Canada.
 He is the author of three books, including most recently Hayek’s Modern Family: Classical Liberalism and the Evolution of Social Institutions.
-He has written extensively on Hayek and Austrian economics, monetary theory and history, and American economic history, and is a frequent guest on radio and cable TV programs.
+He has written extensively on Hayek and Austrian economics, monetary theory and history, and American economic history, and has been a frequent guest on radio and cable TV programs.

 For more articles by Steven Horwitz, see the Archive.